-In Canada, this process is known as descriptive video (also referred to as DV, video description, described video or described narrative).
+In Canada, this process is known as descriptive video (also referred to as DV, Video Description, Described Video or Described nNarrative).
 The Canadian Radio-television and Telecommunications Commission (CRTC) defines descriptive audio as using a program host or announcer to provide a voice-over by reading or describing text and graphics that appear on screen, usually in information-based programming such as newscasts, weather reports, sports scores, and financial data.

-- Our technician mixes the recorded narration with the original audio to create a secondary audio description track.
+4. Our technician mixes the recorded narration with the original audio to create a secondary Audio Description track.

-- The audio described file is digitally delivered to you to meet your deadline.
+5. The Audio Described file is digitally delivered to you to meet your deadline.

-Quality control checks are conducted at each step of the process to guarantee the gold standard in audio description.
+6. Quality control checks are conducted at each step of the process to guarantee the gold standard in Audio Description.

 A script is written to clearly and vividly describe key visual elements that a blind or partially-sighted person would otherwise miss, such as actions, clothing, facial expressions, settings and scene changes.